cortezcristian/jsnotebook2/README.md

 **Installation**

-I recommend you install the command line cli-tool to have a better experience:
+Install the command line cli-tool to have a better experience:

 ```
 $ npm i -g jsnotebook2